jbreckmckye/psnoobsdk-docs/README.md

 Unfortunately the author, John "Lameguy" Wilbert Villamor has gone offline and the site has gone dark.
 This repo hosts the original docs on GH Pages, taken from an [archive snapshot](https://web.archive.org/web/20240916202305/http://lameguy64.net/tutorials/pstutorials/index.html).

+The content is licensed under Mozilla Public License 2.0